immannan/elasticsearch/md/Lab_4.md

-Next, we will look at how to focus on a specific day by filtering the data for the other time periods and changing the value of the interval to a smaller value.
-We are trying to get an hourly breakdown of data usage for September 25, 2017.

 What we are doing is also called drilling down in the data.
 Often, the result of the previous query is displayed as a line chart, with time on the [*x*]  axis and data used on the [*y*]  axis.
 If